carol-hsu/carol-hsu.github.io/content/post/travel/first_belgium.md

 This union lasted only a few decades.
 After the revolution, Belgium declared independence in 1830 and later became a neutral constitutional monarchy country.
-This status that played a role in Britain's decision to join WWI when Germany invaded Belgium[^book].
+This status played a role in Britain's decision to join WWI when Germany invaded Belgium[^book].